-Includes 2019 & 2021 Plan Review and Update
+Includes 2019, 2021 & 2023 Plan Review and Update [This page intentionally left blank]

 Acknowledgments

 Thank you to the Community Wildfire Protection Plan Steering Committee who dedicated their time and effort to every aspect of this project.
 This Community Wildfire Protection Plan represents the efforts and cooperation of many working together to improve preparedness for wildfire and reduce community risk factors.